Vieira-Marola/PII_Sniffer/README.md

 # PII Sniffer - Burp Suite Extension

-**PII Sniffer** é uma extensão para o Burp Suite desenvolvida para detectar informações pessoais sensíveis (PII) em respostas HTTP interceptadas.
-A extensão identifica **CPFs**, **números de telefone**, **datas importantes** (como datas de nascimento) e **números de cartões de crédito**, facilitando a identificação de potenciais vazamentos de dados pessoais.
+**PII Sniffer** is an extension for Burp Suite developed to detect sensitive personal information (PII) in intercepted HTTP responses.
+The extension identifies **CPFs** (Brazilian individual taxpayer registry numbers), **phone numbers**, **important dates** (such as birthdates), and **credit card numbers**, making it easier to identify potential personal data leaks.

-## Funcionalidades
+## Features

-- Detecta e valida CPFs em respostas HTTP.
+- Detects and validates CPFs in HTTP responses.
-- Busca e lista números de telefone.
+- Searches and lists phone numbers.
-- Detecta datas importantes no formato DD/MM/AAAA e MM/DD/AAAA.
+- Detects important dates in DD/MM/YYYY and MM/DD/YYYY formats.
-- Identifica possíveis números de cartões de crédito com validação usando o algoritmo de Luhn.
+- Identifies possible credit card numbers, validated using the Luhn algorithm.
-- Gera relatórios sobre as ocorrências de PII encontradas, permitindo uma análise detalhada de possíveis vazamentos.
+- Generates reports on detected PII occurrences, allowing for a detailed analysis of potential data leaks.

-## Instalação
+## Installation

-### Requisitos
+### Requirements

-- [Burp Suite](https://portswigger.net/burp) - Versão Community ou Professional
+- [Burp Suite](https://portswigger.net/burp) - Community or Professional Version
-- [Jython Standalone](https://www.jython.org/download) - Para suportar extensões em Python no Burp Suite
+- [Jython Standalone](https://www.jython.org/download) - Required to support Python extensions in Burp Suite

-### Passos para instalação
+### Installation Steps

-1. **Baixe a extensão**: Clone ou baixe este repositório para obter o arquivo `PII_Sniffer.py`.
+1. **Download the extension**: Clone or download this repository to get the `PII_Sniffer.py` file.
-2. **Instale o Jython no Burp**:
+2. **Set up Jython in Burp**:
-   - No Burp Suite, vá em **Extension > Settings**.
+   - In Burp Suite, go to **Extension > Settings**.

      ![](images/pii_sniffer_extensions.png)

-   - Na seção **Python Environment**, configure o caminho do Jython Standalone baixado (ex: `jython-standalone-2.7.4.jar`).
+   - In the **Python Environment** section, set the path to the downloaded Jython Standalone file (e.g., `jython-standalone-2.7.4.jar`).

      ![](images/pii_sniffer_pt1.png)

-3. **Carregue a extensão**:
+3. **Load the extension**:
-   - Vá para **Extender > Extensions**.
+   - Go to **Extender > Extensions**.
-   - Clique em **Add**.
+   - Click on **Add**.

      ![](images/pii_sniffer_add.png)

-   - Selecione **Extension Type: Python**.
+   - Select **Extension Type: Python**.
-   - Em **Extension file**, selecione o arquivo `PII_Sniffer.py`.
+   - In **Extension file**, select the `PII_Sniffer.py` file.

      ![](images/pii_sniffer_final.png)

-5. **Confirmação da Instalação**:
+5. **Installation Confirmation**:
-   - Uma mensagem de confirmação (“PII Sniffer, Installation OK!!!”) deve aparecer na aba de saída do Burp Suite.
+   - A confirmation message (“PII Sniffer, Installation OK!!!”) should appear in Burp Suite’s output tab.

      ![](images/pii_sniffer_instalation_ok.png)

-## Como Usar
+## Usage

-1. **Intercepte e analise tráfego HTTP** com o Burp Suite ativado.
+1. **Intercept and analyze HTTP traffic** with Burp Suite active.
-2. **Verifique o Output**:
+2. **Check the Output**:
-   - A extensão automaticamente analisa as respostas HTTP em busca de CPFs, números de telefone, datas importantes e cartões de crédito.
+   - The extension automatically analyzes HTTP responses for CPFs, phone numbers, important dates, and credit card numbers.
-   - Ao encontrar uma correspondência válida, como um CPF, telefone, data ou cartão de crédito, o item será exibido no log de saída.
+   - When a valid match is found, such as a CPF, phone number, date, or credit card number, it will be displayed in the output log.
-3. **Resultados**:
+3. **Results**:
-   - A extensão exibe CPFs, números de telefone, datas e cartões de crédito identificados para que o analista possa verificar potenciais vazamentos de dados pessoais.
+   - The extension displays detected CPFs, phone numbers, dates, and credit card numbers, allowing the analyst to verify potential personal data leaks.

      ![](images/pii_sniffer_result.png)

-Cada item identificado é validado e exibido, oferecendo um diagnóstico completo de possíveis vazamentos de informações pessoais.
+Each identified item is validated and displayed, providing a comprehensive diagnosis of potential personal data leaks.

-## Contribuições
+## Contributions

-Contribuições são bem-vindas!
-Sinta-se à vontade para fazer um fork do projeto, abrir pull requests ou relatar problemas.
+Contributions are welcome!
+Feel free to fork the project, open pull requests, or report issues.

 ---

-**Nota**: Esta extensão é para uso ético.
-Sempre obtenha permissão para testar e analisar dados de terceiros.
-O uso indevido desta ferramenta é de responsabilidade única e exclusiva do usuário.
+**Note**: This extension is intended for ethical use only.
+Always obtain permission before testing and analyzing third-party data.
+The user is solely responsible for any misuse of this tool.